CVNR/nic_intro/docs/dcm2bids_guide.md

 ## Run dcm2bids.sh script

-Change directories to your project code directory and run the dcm2bids.sh script:
+Change directories to your project code directory and run the dcm2bids.sh script.
+If you do not see this script in your project code directory, please contact the NIC for assistance:

 ```Bash
 cd ${PROJECT_DIR}/code